 Students who already have a bachelor’s degree can complete the dietetics curriculum in consultation with the DP Director to obtain a Verification Statement.
 Students enrolled in the MS in Human Nutrition take a combination of undergraduate and graduate courses, in consultation with the DP Director, and receive a Verification Statement upon completion of the designated courses and demonstrated achievement of KRDN’s being met during the coursework.

-Course Substitutions.
+Transfer Credit and Prior Learning Policies.
 When students have attended other universities prior to enrolling to Texas State, they must submit their transcripts for review.
 Transfer courses from other institutions in Texas that automatically transfer as Texas State equivalents can be found at (https://tim.txstate.edu/transferguide).
-For Nutrition and Foods courses taken at colleges or universities outside of Texas, the DP Director will review the syllabus and textbooks used in each course (provided by the student) and determine whether that course is an appropriate substitute for a specific Texas State course.
-If a course is considered to be an appropriate substitute, the DP Director will notify the College of Applied Arts advisor and an official substitution will be granted.
-In rare cases, for second degree-seeking students, prior experience may be counted in lieu of a course.
-For example, a student who has a degree from a culinary school may receive a waiver for NUTR 1362 Food Systems, NUTR 2362 Food Science, and/or NUTR 4367 Food Systems Production and Management.
-KRDN requirements for these courses may need to be verified by the DP director via an assignment, case study, quiz, or project to demonstrate achievement.
+For Nutrition and Foods courses taken at colleges or universities outside of Texas, students must provide course syllabi to the DP Program Manager and Director who will review the syllabus and textbooks used in each course to determine whether that course is an appropriate substitute for a specific Texas State course.
+If a course is considered to be an appropriate substitute, the DP Program Manager will notify the College of Applied Arts nutrition advisor and an official substitution will be granted.
+The DPD does not offer course credit for prior learning other than that earned from transfer courses

 The 2017 Accreditation Council for Education in Nutrition and Dietetics (ACEND) Accreditation Standards for Nutrition and Dietetics Didactic Programs requires the curriculum to be designed to ensure the breadth and depth of requisite knowledge needed for entry into supervised practice to become a registered dietitian nutritionist.
 The program’s curriculum must include required components, including prerequisites.
 The Knowledge for Registered Dietitian Nutritionists (KRDN) Knowledge for Registered Dietitian Nutritionist (KRDN’s) are within the required course work.
 The following is the complete list of the required KRDN’s.